 Section 11 provides guidance on handling the sensitive communications with individuals and their families/carers which is required throughout the BASRiS process.

 Frailty is not classified as a 'disease' at present, but a condition.
-Legislation (Social Security (Scotland) Act 2018) provides a very specific definition of terminal illness for the purpose of considering an application under the special rules for terminal illness, i.e. “the individual has a progressive disease that can reasonably be expected to cause the individual’s death.”
+Legislation (Social Security (Scotland) Act 2018) refers to a very specific definition of terminal illness for the purpose of considering an application under the special rules for terminal illness, i.e. “the individual has a progressive disease that can reasonably be expected to cause the individual’s death.”

 Frailty cannot be considered on its own for this purpose.
 Therefore, frailty with one or more co-morbid progressive diseases, would be required to satisfy the legislative requirements.